Jeimer Candelario Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Marlins have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (74 total, 1.1 per game).
+- The Marlins rank 13th in baseball in home runs surrendered (75 total, 1.1 per game).

-- The right-hander's last time out came on Saturday against the Chicago White Sox, when he threw seven innings, surrendering one earned run while allowing three hits.
+- The left-hander's most recent time out was on Sunday against the Chicago White Sox, when he tossed 5 1/3 scoreless innings while allowing three hits.

+- In 13 games this season, the 25-year-old has put up an ERA of 4.10, with 9.8 strikeouts per nine innings.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.